tumaer/jax-sph/README.md

 ### Gradient Validation
 The presented validation of the gradients through the solver can be fully reproduced using the notebook [./experiments/grads.ipynb](./experiments/grads.ipynb)

+## Setting up a case
+To set up a case, just add it to the `cases/` directory.
+Every case should inherit from `SimulationSetup` in `jax_sph/case_setup.py` or from another case.
+Running a case in relaxation mode `--mode=rlx` overwrites the selected case, and passed CLI arguments overwrite any argument.

 ## Development and Contribution
 If you wish to contribute, please run
 ```bash